GoogleCloudPlatform/cloud-hackathons/hacks/genai-intro/README.md

 ### Tips

-- You could download and upload the papers manually, but you can also consider `wget` and `gsutil` from Cloud Shell.
+- You could download and upload the papers manually, but you can also consider  using `wget` and `gsutil` from Cloud Shell.